 Management for Efficiency and Effectiveness

-The District Education Directorate (GES)
+The Municipal Education Directorate (GES)

 The management of the formal education system at the district level is in the care of the Ghana Education Service (GES).
 A Director is the administrative and technical head of the office.
-There are four departments in the service that help the Director in the management of education in the district, these are;
+There are four departments in the service that help the Director in the management of education in the Municipality, these are;

 • Statistics and Research